awsdocs/amazon-ec2-user-guide/doc_source/dedicated-hosts-overview.md

 ### Savings Plans<a name="dedicated-hosts-savings-plans"></a>

-Savings Plans are a flexible pricing model that offer significant savings over On\-Demand Instances\.
-With Savings Plans, you make a commitment to a consistent amount of usage, in USD per hour, for a term of 1 or 3 years\.
+Savings Plans are a flexible pricing model that offers significant savings over On\-Demand Instances\.
+With Savings Plans, you make a commitment to a consistent amount of usage, in USD per hour, for a term of one or three years\.
 This provides you with the flexibility to use the Dedicated Hosts that best meet your needs and continue to save money, instead of making a commitment to a specific Dedicated Host\.
 For more information, see the [AWS Savings Plans User Guide](https://docs.aws.amazon.com/savingsplans/latest/userguide/)\.